zwodder01/kiibohd-firmware/README.md

 It is recommended to default to the nightly compile as there are many experimental features used in dependencies.
 You can also add +nightly instead (e.g. `cargo +nightly build`).

+**NOTE**: It is recommended to use Linux, macOS or WSL for development.
+Cygwin and native Windows builds are not supported currently.

 ## Top-Level Build Commands